01 of 04

 - When you're ready for lunch, you'll have a myriad of options to choose from.
-The Parrot Club on Fortaleza Street is a fun place with excellent food, but if you want to eat like a local, head to La Fonda del Jibarito on Sol Street for cantina-style Puerto Rican specialties.
+If you want to eat like a local, head to La Fonda del Jibarito on Sol Street for cantina-style Puerto Rican specialties.

 - Spend the rest of the day in the Old City, where there is never a dearth of things to do.
 Browse through one the city's many art galleries; shop for arts and crafts, jewelry, or fashionable clothes; visit one of the many museums; or simply walk around and enjoy the ambiance of a city that was prospering before The Mayflower set sail.

 - If you're not too tired by the evening, book yourself on a tour of "Night Tales of San Juan" with Legends of Puerto Rico.
 This is a fun, two-hour evening romp through the city's streets and buildings, full of historical anecdotes, folklore, and ghost stories.
 At night, the streets take on a different vibe, and Guide Debbie Molina brings them to life.

 - You can eat very well in San Juan.
 Walk down Fortaleza Street.
 Many of these hotspots have a roaring bar and lounge scene after hours.